|Force:||Pull & Push|

 Stand over barbell with balls of feet positioned under bar slightly wider apart than hip width.
 Squat down and grip bar with overhand grip slightly wider than shoulder width.
 Position shoulders over bar with back arched tightly.
 Arms are straight with elbows pointed along bar.

 Pull bar up off floor by extending hips and knees.
-As bar reaches knees vigorously, raise shoulders while keeping barbell close to thighs.
+As bar reaches knees, vigorously raise shoulders while keeping barbell close to thighs.
 When barbell passes mid-thigh, allow it to contact thighs.
 Jump upward extending body.
 Shrug shoulders and pull barbell upward with arms, allowing elbows to flex out to sides, keeping bar close to body.
 Aggressively pull body under bar, rotating elbows around bar.
-Catch bar on shoulders before knees bend lower than 90°.
-Stand up immediately so thighs ride no lower than parallel to floor.
+Catch bar on shoulders while moving into squat position.
+Hitting bottom of squat, stand up immediately.

 - Scapula & Clavicle

 Hook grip is used by advanced lifters to maintain grip during clean.
 Do not jerk weight from floor; arise steadily then accelerate.
 The Clean-and-Jerk is multi-movement lift.
 In Clean, barbell is lifted from floor to shoulders.
 In Jerk, barbell is driven from shoulders to arms length overhead.
 The lift is complete when feet are in line and bar is under control.
 Also see: